bpringe/coinbase-pro-clj/README.md

 ## Installation

 Add the dependency to your project or build file.
-Then run `lein deps`.

 ```clojure
 [coinbase-pro-clj "0.2.0"]